zhou-1/GRE-2018/Quantitive/Valuable questions.md

 5. In year of 2000, average number per month of first 3 months equals of last 9 months, approximately how many during 12 months of 2000? first 9 months of 2000 are 43.
 6. The population of country X for 1980 was p.
 The population of country X increased by 3.8 percent in each of the next two years.
 A: The population of X for 1982.
 B； 1.076p
 7. The answer is most nearly equal to (62.5* 10^6)/(2.5* 10 - 3.5* 10^(-6))?
 8. 0 <x<y.
 Quantity A: x percent of y; Quantity B: y percent of x.
+9. Standard deviation???